woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

    .. note:: This file requires 32-bit Java/Tomcat.

 #.
-Extract the contents of this archive to the location where the GDAL libraries were extracted (see :ref:`installation.gdal`).
+Extract the contents of this archive to the location where the GDAL libraries were extracted (see :ref:`dataadmin.gdal`).

 #.
 Restart Tomcat.

-Continue reading at the :ref:`installation.gdal.verify` section.
+Continue reading at the :ref:`dataadmin.mrsid.verify` section.

 Mac OS X (Installer)